Constraining the origin of magnetic white dwarfs: Discussion

 \section{Discussion}

 Our analysis constrains the viable proposed mechanisms for MWDs when examined against existing observational and theoretical constraints.
 Accretion-driven dynamo mechanisms from tidally shredded companions or WD mergers are the hardest to presently rule out as an explanation for the magnetic fields in most MWDs, as summarized in Figure \ref{fig:MagField_Plim}.
+However, because the full sample may be biased toward younger, brighter, and more strongly magnetized white dwarfs due to detection thresholds, we also examine a less-biased, volume-limited sample from Gaia and find that the same trends persist, as shown in Figure \ref{fig:MagField_Plim_VL}.
 More detailed theoretical investigation of accretion based models is particularly warranted, both to better understand the field generation in the disk and advection of the field onto the WD.
-And, as more data become available, the position of new WDs on updated versions of Figure \ref{fig:MagField_Plim} will help to further constrain the plausibility of these mechanisms.
+And, as more data becomes available, the position of new WDs on updated versions of Figure \ref{fig:MagField_Plim} will help to further constrain the plausibility of these mechanisms.
 In contrast, the hypothesis that magnetic fields in WDs are flux-frozen relics from progenitor stars seems unlikely, given that the progenitor turbulent diffusion timescales are much shorter than the WD formation timescale.

 In addition, our comparison of MWD cooling ages compared to the theoretically expected crystallization onset ages reveals that crystallization occurs too late to be the dominant mechanism for magnetic field generation in the majority of MWDs.
 The analysis does however reveal the potential role for crystallization dynamos for some older cooler WD, particularly MWDs in the 5000-7500 K, range, and more data are needed to pin down this subset of systems.
 The incompleteness of current MWD data is evidenced by the fact that the fraction of MWDs as a function of cooling age decreases with WD age for large sections of Figure \ref{WDpercent}, which would not occur if the sample were complete.
 Our results and methodology highlight the importance of acquiring more complete data sets.